UCL/research-computing-with-cpp/01cpp/sec01Research.md

 (i.e. write the minimum that produces a paper)

-Don't fall into the trap "Hey, I'll write a framework for that".
+Don't fall into the trap "Hey, I'll write a framework for that"

 ### Ask Advice